aidos-lab/aidos-lab.github.io/content/contact.md

 cover letter should provide answers to the following questions:

-1. Are there any research papers of the group that pique your interest specifically?
-(You do not have to be an expert in the topic yet, of course!)
+1. Are there any research papers of the group that pique your interest specifically (You do not have to be an expert in the topic yet, of course!) or do you already have a topic in mind?

 2. Are you more comfortable working *empirically*, i.e. lots of implementations, experiments, and so on, or working *theoretically*, i.e. lots of proofs, derivations, and more?

 3. When would you be available for working on the thesis?

+Some **formalities**:

+- Your thesis has to be written using the [LaTeX typesetting system](https://www.latex-project.org).
+Any template will do, there are no strict requirements.
+- Your thesis can be written either in English, German, or French.
+We recommend writing the thesis in English as an additional training to interact with contemporary research.
+- You have to disclose the use of AI tools.

 ## Ph.D.
 Positions